Loading

 There will be a provision for three additional bridges in the future:

-On May 6, 2024, it was announced that another bridge called the Equinox Bridge will be constructed to connected the island to mainland Toronto.
+On May 6, 2024, it was announced that another bridge, called the Equinox Bridge, will be constructed to connect the island to mainland Toronto.
 It will be in the shape of an "S" and have an array of fanning cables.

 Flood control

-The new channel will be the primary outlet for the Don River; the Keating Channel will be a secondary outlet if the need arises.
-There will also be a third outlet to be called the Don Greenway, to be located south-east of Villiers Island.
-This will be a spillway and wetland situated between where the new Don River channel bends from south to west and the Ship Channel.
+The new channel is the primary outlet for the Don River; the Keating Channel is a secondary outlet if the need arises; and the Don Greenway is a third outlet, located south-east of the Island.
+The Don Greenway is a spillway and wetland situated between where the new Don River channel bends from south to west and the Ship Channel.
 Normally, water in the Don Greenway will only come from the Ship Channel.
 However, if the new Don River channel cannot handle high water volumes, then that water would be allowed to flood the Don Greenway and flow into the Ship Channel.

 History

-The site of Villiers Island and the rest of the Port Lands were originally a marsh which was dredged and filled with landfill around the turn of the 20th Century.
+The site of Ookwemin Minising and the rest of the Port Lands were originally a marsh which was dredged and filled with landfill around the turn of the 20th century.

 The island was first part of the "Ashbridge's Bay" wetlands around the original mouth of the Don River, connected to a sandbar that is now the Toronto Islands.
 By the turn of the 20th century, the marsh had become polluted, and the city filled it with landfill, and devoted it to industrial purposes.
 Some of the early twentieth century landfill was polluted, contaminated with heavy metals or toxic chemicals.
 The industrial enterprises were also polluting, including acres of petroleum tank farms and berms of road salt.